nikkomiu/blog/content/guides/golang-graphql-ent/09-misc-testing.md

 {{< callout type=note >}}
 We don't need to add this `Option` type and the options.
-I'm using them here both to allow for the **optional** expansion of our `Execute()` func as well as showing you how to create options.
+I'm using them here both to allow for the **optional** expansion of our `Execute()` func and showing you how to create options.
 With this in place, we can always add extra options since this is a simple, yet extensible, way to "modify" our `rootCmd`.
 {{</ callout >}}